truera/trulens/trulens_eval/README.md

     pass
 ```

 2. Add a new feedback function method to your selected class.
-Your new method can either take a single text (str) as a parameter or both promopt (str) and response (str).
+Your new method can either take a single text (str) as a parameter or both prompt (str) and response (str).
 It should return a float between 0 (worst) and 1 (best).

 ```python
 def feedback(self, text: str) -> float: